-Taiwan president wins by landslide in stinging rebuke to China
+Taiwan president wins landslide victory in stark rebuke to China

 Tsai beat her main opponent Han Kuo-yu of the Kuomintang party, which favors close ties with China, by more than 2.6 million votes.

+The United States, Taiwan’s strongest international backer and main arms supplier, congratulated Tsai, with Secretary of State Mike Pompeo calling Taiwan a “force for good in the world”.

+“The United States thanks President Tsai for her leadership in developing a strong partnership with the United States and applauds her commitment to maintaining cross-Strait stability in the face of unrelenting pressure,” Pompeo said in a statement.

-In total she won almost 8.2 million votes in all, more than any Taiwan president before since the island held its first direct presidential election in 1996.
+In total Tsai won almost 8.2 million votes, more than any Taiwan president before since the island held its first direct presidential election in 1996.

 Speaking in the southern city of Kaoshiung where he is mayor, Han, who had to fend off constant accusations from Tsai on the campaign trail that he and his party were puppets of Beijing, said he had called Tsai to offer his congratulations.